jawerty/gmreader/README.md

 Listen to your emails with gmreader ( **g**oogle **m**ail reader ).
 A program that reads your gmail messages right to you.

 Simply input you email address and password to run the program. gmreader reads your unseen emails from recent to old.
-You must have a **Mac OSX or Linux** machine in order to run gmreader.
-And if you have linux, espeak must be installed on your computer, but it usually comes with the pre-installed packages.
+You must have a **Mac OSX, Linux, or Windows(with Cygwin)** machine in order to run gmreader.
+And if you have linux or windows, espeak must be installed on your computer, but it usually comes with the pre-installed packages(linux).

 **Note: Spam emails and emails formatted similarly are often read incompletely or voided as Undefinable**

-Tested on: Mac OSX Snow Leopard and Ubuntu 12.10
+Tested on: Mac OSX 10.6.8 and Ubuntu 12.10

 # Install
 To download and install gmreader, you must follow the instructions below.